Skip to content

 These types of investors are not living a quiet life.

-It is not the investments that keeps their lives from being quiet.
-It is that they are so consumed with their investments that they neglect their present responsibilities.
-They interfere with other people’s lives by intentionally depending on others for present-day needs.
+It is not the investments themselves that keep their lives from being quiet.
+Rather, they become so consumed with the potential return on those investments that they neglect the work required to manage their present responsibilities.

-- For the Thessalonians who lived in a culture that oppressed Christians, a quiet life was a practical way to avoid negative attention.
+1. For the Thessalonians who lived in a culture that oppressed Christians, a quiet life was a practical way to avoid negative attention.
 This remains true today.

-- The Bible urges us to “lead a peaceful and quiet life, godly and dignified in every way.”
+2. The Bible urges us to “lead a peaceful and quiet life, godly and dignified in every way.”

-- Living a quiet life is an expression of the greatest commandment, love.
+3. Living a quiet life is an expression of the greatest commandment, love.
 Although hardships will come, living quietly and responsibly is a way to love others, aiming to be a source of help rather than a liability.

 To lead a quiet life, we should continue to take care of our responsibilities as we invest.
 By doing this, we can show godly love towards others and be of good testimony.